 The client was forced to go back and forth between the artists and the printer a dozen times before they got what they needed.
 It was frustrating for everyone involved.
 This problem would’ve been easily avoided if the right people were hired for the job, ie. actual graphic designers.

-From what I've seen, artists with no design training sometimes make the worst design solutions – worse even than the people with no training in visual art.
-The reason is that artists have the confidence in their own sense of aesthetics and make bold choices, while non-artists are aware they’re not good at design, so they don’t risk with picking too many colors, clashing fonts, overly visually complex ideas etc.
+From what I’ve seen, artists with no design training sometimes make the worst design solutions – worse even than the people with no training in visual art.
+The reason is that artists have the confidence in their own sense of aesthetics and make bold choices, while non-artists are aware they’re not good at design, so they don’t risk with picking too many colors, clashing fonts, overly visually complex graphics etc.

 There’s a first time for everything

-In my early years, my website designs, logos and posters were very “artistic”, and not very good from the design standpoint (you can see some screenshots here).
+In my early years, my website designs, logos and posters were very “artistic”, and not very good from the design standpoint (you can see some horrifying screenshots here).
 Thankfully, I’ve found people online I could ask for advice and critique, and gradually my design skills improved.

 While I was working in my last agency job, we shared an office with a brand and packaging designer.
 When I had a tricky print project and wasn’t sure what to do, I’d ask her for help, and she’d give me some pointers.

 You don’t know how to do something until you do it.
 Reading about it is good, but nothing can compare to solving a real life problem.
 Every amateur needs a chance to become a professional.
-Usually those “chances” are unpaid jobs for friends, relatives and non-profits.
+Usually those “chances” are unpaid jobs for friends, relatives and local non-profits.

 You don’t wake up one day with the skills and knowledge of an experienced graphic designer.
-It took me about 16 years of trial and error to get where I am today, and I’m all for giving young designers the opportunity to learn and prove themselves – just not when the stakes are high, and the deadline is just around the corner.
+It took me about 16 years of trial and error to get where I am today, and I’m all for giving young designers the opportunity to learn and prove themselves.
+Just not when the stakes are high, and the deadline is just around the corner.